Bio-based Innovation Student Challenge Europe (BISC-E)

 Professor Mohammad Taherzadeh, University of Borås

-Portrait photo by: Suss Wilén
+Portrait photo: Suss Wilén

 Registration to BISC-E